bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 # Introduction

 Welcome!
 This manual outlines the data management and processing protocol for project REACH.
+It is being continuously updated by Bari Fuchs as the data processing pipeline is refined.

 If you have questions, reach out to Bari Fuchs at baf44@psu.edu.

 # Data servers

-Managing and processing REACH data requires connecting to several servers.
+Managing and processing REACH data requires connecting to several servers and data-storage systems.

 ## OneDrive